William Peter Blatty: Career

 In 2011, The Exorcist was re-released in a 40th Anniversary Edition in paperback, hardcover, and audiobook formats with new cover artwork.
 As described by Blatty, this new, updated edition features new and revised material.
 The 40th Anniversary Edition of The Exorcist will have a touch of new material in it as part of an all-around polish of the dialogue and prose.
 First time around I never had the time (meaning the funds) to do a second draft, and this, finally, is it.
 With forty years to think about it, a few little changes were inevitable – plus one new character in a totally new very spooky scene.
 This is the version I would like to be remembered for.
 Tor/Forge have also re-published The Ninth Configuration and Legion, with new, updated cover artwork.

-The Exorcist was eventually adapted into a stage play starring Richard Chamberlain and Brooke Shields in 2012 and a TV mini-series some years later.
-The TV series debuted on Fox in 2016.
-Internationally, the series premiered in Brazil on FX on September 23, 2016, the same day as in the U.S. It premiered in Australia on showcase on December 4, 2016.
+The Exorcist was eventually adapted into a stage play starring Richard Chamberlain and Brooke Shields in 2012 and a TV series starring Geena Davis in 2016.

-Personal life and death
+Personal life

 Blatty married four times and had seven children.
 With his first wife, Mary Margaret Rigard, whom he married on February 18, 1950, he had three children: Christine Ann, Michael Peter, and Mary Joanne.
 His first marriage ended in divorce after 13 years.
 His second wife was Elizabeth Gilman, whom he married in 1965.
 In July 1975 he married his third wife, tennis professional Linda Tuero, with whom he had two children: restaurant entrepreneur Billy and photojournalist J. T. Blatty.
 Following the dissolution of his first three marriages, Blatty married Julie Alicia Witbrodt, his fourth wife, in 1983, with whom he had two children.
 The couple remained together until Blatty's death.
 After residing for many years in Hollywood and Aspen, Blatty settled in Bethesda, Maryland in 2000.

 Blatty was a Roman Catholic.
 In 2012, he filed a canon law petition against his alma mater, Georgetown University, which he said has been at variance with Catholic Church teaching for decades, inviting speakers who support abortion rights and disobeying Pope John Paul II's instructions issued to Church-affiliated colleges and universities in 1990.
 The Vatican rejected the petition in 2014.
-In a response letter to Blatty, Archbishop Angelo Zani stated that this was because Blatty had not “suffered an objective change” at Georgetown's hands, but acknowledged that Blatty's case constituted "a well-founded complaint".
+In the Vatican's response to Blatty, Archbishop Angelo Zani stated that the rejection was because Blatty had not "suffered an objective change" at Georgetown's hands, but acknowledged that Blatty's case constituted "a well-founded complaint".

+Death

 Blatty died of multiple myeloma on January 12, 2017, at a hospital in Bethesda, five days after his 89th birthday.